 Cooking – Researching traditional meals from a specific country, shopping for the ingredients, and cooking together as a family, provides a fantastic opportunity to learn more about how other people live and eat.

 Board games – Board games are a fun exploration tool when learning about the world.
 Amazon has tons of geography board games to choose from.
-Be sure to also check out our favorite USA Geography Board Games.

 Books – Children’s books about local and world geography give kids an in-depth look into what life is like in various parts of the world, whether that means a neighboring state, or another continent.